Translating science through art

 About Me

-Throughout my work I strive to blend the worlds of science and art to communicate complex ideas through visually engaging mediums.
+Along the way, with the help of a storytelling grant from The Explorers Club x Discovery, I've been able to document my research through filmmaking and scientific illustration.
+Across my work I strive to blend the worlds of science and art to communicate complex ideas through visually engaging mediums.
 Specifically, I am interested in documenting stories about how people interact and co-exist with the flora and fauna around them - and how anthropogenic disturbances are disrupting these symbiotic relationships.